axu2/feral-interactive-mac-controllers/README.md

 ## Adding a new configuration

 Previously my Xbox One controller would only work wired.
+And people report their select button doesn't work.
 For official support email support@feralinteractive.com

 First, if your Xbox controller isn't detected by Mac at all via Bluetooth, you need to update the controller firmware via an Xbox or the Windows Xbox Accessories app.